Meal prep containers: how to choose the right material and size

 Stainless steel containers

 What about stainless steel?
-It won't stain, shatter, or leach anything.
-But it can't go in the microwave or oven, and you can't see inside.
-Price: $$$ ($25-50 for 3-5).
-Best for cold storage and packed lunches.
+It won't go in the microwave, and you can't see inside.
+It works well for cold storage and packed lunches when those tradeoffs are acceptable.

 Disposable vs reusable meal prep containers